 46 Charles St.

-This sunny gift shop is a great place to buy a birthday present for that difficult-to-shop-for someone.
-The store offers housewarming gifts, collectibles, and knickknacks sure to spruce up any mantel.
-Many of its items have a Boston theme, such as Robert McCloskey’s book Make Way for Ducklings and related merchandise.
-Blackstone’s celebrated its 30th anniversary in 2012, and keeps things interesting for its customers with book signings and other special events.
+This sunny gift shop offers housewarming gifts, collectibles, and knickknacks to spruce up any mantel.
+Many items have a Boston theme, such as Robert McCloskey’s classic children’s book Make Way for Ducklings and related merchandise.
+Blackstone’s also hosts book signings and other special events.

 47 Charles St.

 This Tuscan eatery will make you feel like you’re dining in Florence.
-Happily, you don’t need a passport or airfare to sample such traditional fare as vitella Milanese (sautéed breaded veal scallopine) and scottadito di agnello (rack of lamb).
-Toscano is a bit on the pricey side, but it’s worth the splurge.
-The restaurant boasts a wine list featuring more than 100 wines from Tuscany alone.
-Its handmade pastas, local and imported cheeses, and homemade sausages draw diners back again and again.
-The friendly staff makes everyone feel like members of the family.
+The menu includes such traditional fare as vitella Milanese (sautéed breaded veal scaloppine) and scottadito di agnello (rack of lamb), as well as handmade pastas, local and imported cheeses, and homemade sausages.
+It’s a bit on the pricey side, but worth the splurge.
+The wine list has more than 100 wines from Tuscany alone.
+The friendly staff makes everyone feel like a member of the family.

 Tatte Bakery and Café